 Two of the largest cinema chains in the United States – AMC and Regal – claim that their popcorn is considered gluten-free.
 Cinemark, another major company, says that their popcorn is gluten-free as long as you forego the buttery topping.
 Keep in mind that even if the theater sells gluten-free popcorn, the cooking oil and popcorn salt may not be free from dairy or soy.

-Even if the theater of your choice can’t confirm whether their popcorn is gluten-free, there is a low risk of cross-contamination since most theaters primarily sell packaged goods like candy and snacks.
-The exception to this rule is cafe cinemas that serve meals to patrons, so you may want to talk to a chef or manager in this case, just to be safe.
+Even if the theater of your choice can’t confirm whether their popcorn is gluten-free, there is a low risk of cross-contamination.
+This is because most theaters primarily sell packaged goods like candy and snacks.
+The exception to this rule is cafe cinemas that serve meals to patrons.
+So you may want to talk to a chef or manager in this case, just to be safe.
 If you are very sensitive to trace gluten, it may be safest to avoid movie theater popcorn entirely.

-Gourmet popcorn is an amazing treat and can keep you honest from a nutritional standpoint, depending on the flavor.
-When selecting a company to buy your Gourmet Popcorn from, always ask questions to make sure your purchase is a pleasant, stress and gluten-free one.
+Gourmet popcorn is an amazing treat.
+It can keep you honest from a nutritional standpoint, depending on the flavor.
+Always ask questions when selecting a company to buy your Gourmet Popcorn from.
+This way you can make sure your purchase is a pleasant, stress, and gluten-free one.
 Here at Best Popcorn Company, we have great gluten-free options.
-Make sure to contact us today for more information on our many different flavors, the ingredients in those many flavors, as well as how we can cater for your wedding or event!
+Make sure to contact us today for more information on our many different flavors and the ingredients in those many flavors.
+Ask how we can cater for your wedding or event!